Last updated: August 29, 2023

 From the Barrow Lookout, continue on the main track that crosses Govetts Leap Brook.
 This is where the waterfall drops almost 200 metres into Grose Valley, which makes it one of the most scenic waterfalls in the Blue Mountains.

-Before crossing that creek, you will see an intersection with the Braeside walking trail, a track along Govetts Leap Brook heading back into the Blackheath town centre.
+Before crossing that creek, you will see an intersection with the Braeside walking trail, a track along Govetts Leap Brook leading back into Blackheath.

 The last section of the walk to the Govetts Leap Lookout is the most challenging part, as it is quite a steep climb.